Steve Valiquette: Professional career

 In July 2003, Valiquette signed as a free agent with the Edmonton Oilers.
-Three months later, he was claimed on waivers by the Florida Panthers in the NHL waiver draft on October 3, 2003.
+Three months later, he was claimed by the Florida Panthers in the NHL waiver draft on October 3, 2003.
 Six days later he was claimed back by the Edmonton Oilers.
 He appeared in one game with Edmonton, playing 14 minutes.
 Valiquette spent the balance of the 2003–04 season with the Toronto Roadrunners of the AHL, playing in 35 games.

 On March 3, 2004, Valiquette was traded by the Oilers, along with forward Dwight Helminen and a second-round selection in the 2004 draft to the New York Rangers for center Petr Nedvěd and goaltender Jussi Markkanen.
 Valiquette spent the 2004–05 season with the Rangers' AHL affiliate, the Hartford Wolf Pack, during the NHL lockout.
 That season, he and teammate Jason LaBarbera shared the Harry "Hap" Holmes Memorial Award, awarded to the goalie (or goalies) with the league's lowest team goals against average.
 In fact, Valiquette owned the league's lowest goals against average with 1.77.
 He then signed with Lokomotiv Yaroslavl of the Russian Superleague on April 26, 2005.

 In July 2006, the Rangers brought Valiquette back, and re-signed him.
 On March 3, 2007, he won his first game in the NHL in almost three years.
 With the departure of starting goalie Kevin Weekes to the New Jersey Devils, in July 2007, Valiquette became the back-up to Henrik Lundqvist.
 On January 31, 2008, against the Philadelphia Flyers, Valiquette recorded the first shutout of his NHL career, as the Rangers won 4-0.
 Ten days later, on February 9, he recorded his second consecutive shutout in a 2–0 win, also against the Flyers.
 He went on to finish the season 5-5-2.
 The following year, in a February 6, 2009 game against the Dallas Stars, he let 10 goals in a single game, a league worst for the season.